day8/re-frame/docs/Flows.md

  (fn [[w h] _] (* w h)))
 </div>

-Just like a flow, this subscription's value changes whenever the inputs change, and (obviously) you call `subscribe` to access that value.
+Just like a `flow`, this subscription's value changes whenever the inputs change, and (obviously) you call `subscribe` to access that value.

-A flow stores its value in `app-db`, while subscriptions don't.
+A flow stores its `:output` value in `app-db`, while subscriptions don't.
 We designed re-frame on the premise that `app-db` holds your *entire* app-state.
 Arguably, derived values belong there too.
 We feel there's an inherent reasonability to storing everything in one place.
+It's also more practical (see [Reactive Context](#reactive-context).

 Just like with layered subscriptions, one flow can use the value of another.
 Remember the `:inputs` to our first flow?